opengisch/QField-docs/documentation/how-to/gnss.en.md

 !![](../assets/images/positioning-averaged.webp)

-To setting to activate an average position minimum count threshold can be found in QField settings's *positioning* panel.
+The setting to activate an average position minimum count threshold can be found in QField settings's *positioning* panel.
 When active, holding the add vertex button is not required, a short tap on the button will begin the collection of positions and automatically add the averaged position when the minimum count requirement is met.

 !![](../assets/images/positioning_averaged_set.jpg)